-A ban forbidding the display of the American flag at Garden Lane in Wrentham has been called a "mistake" by the Massachusetts Department of Housing and Community Development.
+A ban banning a display of flags in Wrentham has been called a "mistake" by the Massachusetts Department of Housing and Community Development.

 Updated 3:36 p.m-US Senator Scott Brown (R-Wrentham) issued a statement.